1. Blog

 Proteins in dog food are vital for the formation and maintenance of cartilage, tendons, and ligaments.
 It’s also important for other tissues, including muscle, skin, nails, hair, and blood.
 Amino acids make up proteins, and when your dog’s body breaks down dietary protein, the amino acids are the essential nutrients they get from that process.

-Essential amino acids must be included in a pet’s diet.
+You must include essential amino acids in a pet’s diet.
 They might be part of the animal or plant protein sources in the food, in which case you won’t see them listed as part of the ingredients.
 They might be added separately, in which case you will see them listed as part of the ingredients.

 The ten essential amino acids for dogs are the following: